michaeltrm/tree-sitter-comment/README.md

 [Tree-sitter](https://github.com/tree-sitter/tree-sitter) grammar for comment tags like `TODO:`, `FIXME(user):`, etc.
 Useful to be embedded inside comments.

+If the first word of a comment starts with `@` (e.g. `@markdown`) then the comment is highlighted using the Tree-sitter language given by that word (e.g. `markdown`).
+Useful for writing longer comments to describe algorithms, data structures, pros and cons etc.

 Check the playground at <https://stsewd.dev/tree-sitter-comment/>.

 ## Syntax